DevelopmentArc/react-indepth/life_cycle/birth/premounting_with_componentwillmount.md

 ***Next Up:*** [Component `render()`](component_render.md)

 ---
-[^1] In our example above, we are use `classNames()`, which was originally included in React addons.
-However, the method has been removed and moved to it's [own library](https://github.com/JedWatson/classnames) for use with or without React.
+[^1] In our example above, we are use the `classNames()` library, which was originally included as a React Addon.
+However, the feature has been removed from React and moved to it's [own library](https://github.com/JedWatson/classnames) for use with or without React.

 [^2] It's important to remember that many Native UI elements do not exist at this point in the life cycle.
 That means we need to stick to very high-level/global events such as `window` or `document`.